CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/PLANNING.md

    - Identify key concepts and entities
    - Determine if problem decomposition is needed

-2. **Problem Decomposition Phase**
+2. **Chain of Thought Decomposition Phase**
-   - Break complex problems into sub-problems
+   - Break complex problems into 3-5 focused sub-questions
-   - Determine dependencies between sub-problems
+   - Determine dependencies between sub-questions
-   - Set priorities and execution order for sub-problems
+   - Set priorities and execution order for sub-questions

-3. **Retrieval Strategy Phase**
+3. **Sequential Retrieval Phase**
+   - For each sub-question:
-   - Select the best retrieval method for each sub-problem
+     - Select the best retrieval method for that specific sub-question
      - Adjust retrieval parameters (scope, depth, etc.)
+     - Execute targeted retrieval operations
-   - Optimize retrieval efficiency and precision
+     - Store retrieval results with contextual metadata

 4. **Answer Integration Phase**
-   - Integrate retrieval results from various sub-problems
+   - Combine retrieval results from all sub-questions
+   - Apply reasoning to synthesize information
    - Remove duplicate or irrelevant information
    - Generate coherent and accurate final answers